Skip to content

 Version info Transmitted to update server Update notifications

-Your scan results Stored in YOUR PostgreSQL database
+Your scan results Stored in your Azure PostgreSQL database

 Your database contents You own the database